-- From outside of the student’s department of concentration
+- From outside of the student’s concentration, as defined here:

 Business Breadth courses may not be counted toward any other requirements except for one course in the second concentration.
 Students should meet with their academic advisor to ensure the appropriate selection of Business Breadth courses.